The Best Credit Cards to Use When Traveling to Japan

-Best Credit Cards for Earnings Free Travel to Japan
+Best Credit Cards for Earning Free Travel to Japan

 Chase Sapphire Reserve

-The Chase Sapphire Reserve comes with a large sign-up bonus and earns 3x on travel and dining charges.
+The comes with a large sign-up bonus and earns 3x on travel and dining charges.

 Points are earned in the Chase Ultimate Rewards program, which allows you to transfer points to miles with seven different airline partners, and points with four different hotel programs.